CHMEX/VOTE2019/README.md

 ### Voting Address: XXXXXXXXX
 ### Region EU:  Server: Switzerland

+# About me
 I am CHMEX and a Komodo team member and operator of www.dextstats.info, which provides various useful tools like trading history, Richlist Lookup, Address converter and PIRATE Migration & Onboarding to name a few.
 Visit ww.dexstats.info to learn more.
+I work an IT Job involving Data.

-For the first time this election I would like to present myself as a candidate for Notary Node Election 2019 to operate a node in the EU region.
+For the first time I would like to present myself as a candidate for Notary Node Election 2019 to operate a Node in the EU region.
 I only run for one Region and one Node.

 # Why Vote for CHMEX Dexstats